-It was during one of our rare slow moments at the store that Clara finally sidled up next to me and said, "So . . ."
+It was during one of our rare slow moments at the store the next day that Clara finally saddled up next to me and said, "So...."

 I tipped my chin up at her.
 "So?"

 "How do you like Pagosa so far?" was what she decided to ask.